Being addicted to or seeing a loved one addicted to alcohol

 - Liver problems (noted by yellow skin or dark urine).

 Despite its limitations and side effects, naltrexone remains a useful therapeutic agent for the management of alcohol or opioid addiction.
-If you think that naltrexone could be the best treatment option for you or an important person in your life, call 1-888-341-7785

 Starting Naltrexone Treatment